 Poor design of wind farms could result in loss of bird habitat and feeding grounds, collision and interruption to flight paths and migratory routes.

 The EIA should inform the design process, so that site layouts are modified to accommodate bird movements prior to the planning application.
-As with ecological issues above, early consultation with Natural Resources Wales as well as the Royal Society for Protection of Birds (RSPB Cymru) will also assist the iterative design process.
-Further information can be found here Wild birds: surveys and monitoring for onshore wind farms - GOV.UK (www.gov.uk).
+Early consultation with Natural Resources Wales as well as the Royal Society for Protection of Birds (RSPB Cymru) will assist the iterative design process.
+Further information can be found here: Wild birds: surveys and monitoring for onshore wind farms - GOV.UK (www.gov.uk).